Yaredo0/airbnb-clone-project/README.md

 This schema reflects real-world interactions between hosts, guests, listings, and transactions, ensuring scalability and clarity in data management.

+## Feature Breakdown

+This section outlines the core features of the Airbnb Clone project, emphasizing their role in delivering a seamless user experience and supporting essential business logic.

+### User Management
+Allows users to register, log in, and manage their profiles.
+Authentication and authorization ensure secure access to personalized features, such as booking history and property listings.

+### Property Management
+Enables hosts to list new properties with details like title, location, pricing, and photos.
+This feature supports CRUD operations and forms the foundation of the platform’s marketplace.

+### Booking System
+Facilitates guests in selecting available dates and booking properties.
+It handles availability checks, date validation, and reservation tracking to ensure smooth scheduling.

+### Payment Integration
+Processes secure payments for bookings using integrated payment gateways.
+It ensures transaction reliability, tracks payment status, and supports refund workflows when necessary.

+### Review and Rating System
+Allows guests to leave feedback and rate properties after their stay.
+This builds trust within the community and helps future guests make informed decisions.

+### Search and Filtering
+Provides users with tools to search for properties by location, price, availability, and amenities.
+This enhances discoverability and improves the overall browsing experience.

+### Admin Dashboard
+Gives administrators oversight of users, listings, and transactions.
+It supports moderation, analytics, and system health monitoring to maintain platform integrity.

 *Stay tuned for updates as the project evolves!
 Edited locally and committed by Yared Aysheshim*